Want to follow along with this writing? Sign up Today, it's free and easy

 An elderly (not old but, you know, aging) woman looks back on her first love with memories and tears flooding the papers.

-over 3 years ago Hazel Argentebrume said:
+almost 4 years ago Hazel Argentebrume said:

 Wow, that was magnificent.
 I really appreciate that you didn't put anything inappropriate in it.
 Beautiful, and I loved the ending.
 I think it takes a very talented writer to fit such a long story in a short period of time.
 Great read!

-over 3 years ago Christina said:
+almost 4 years ago Christina said:

 I love how this almost reads like a letter.
 It's haunting and simple, but moving.
 Thanks for the great read.

-over 3 years ago Hilary said:
+almost 4 years ago Hilary said:

 Oh wow!
 Very powerful, very deep.
 I only wonder how she met her husband, and if she ever meets him again.

-over 3 years ago cassidy said:
+almost 4 years ago cassidy said: